Femtoscopy of $DN$ and $\bar{D}N$ systems: Results

 Finally, we focus on the $D^+p$ correlation as shown in Fig.~\ref{fig:Dpp_TROY}.
 This sector is affected by the Coulomb interaction and has 9 coupled channels.
-The strong interaction gives a scattering length in the elastic $D^+p$ channel of $a_0=(-1.92 + \rm{i}0.25)$ fm, to be compared with the value in the on-shell case of $a_0=(-1.79+ \rm{i}0.32)$ fm.
-As before, this sizable values are directly related to the $I=1$ $\Sigma_c(2800)$ resonance present in both models.
-Again, the direct contribution to the correlation function is shown in dashed green line and is quite comparable to the LL result (short-dashed red line).
-Inelastic channels provide a sizable contribution around $k=50$ MeV, as will be detailed in Sec.~\ref{sec:coupled}, probing the importance of coupled channels in the $D^+p$ case, where the LL approximation would not be appropriate.
+Again, the direct contribution to the correlation function is quite comparable to the LL result, except at low momentum as explained above.
+Inelastic channels provide a sizable contribution, especially around $k=50$ MeV, as will be detailed in Sec.~\ref{sec:coupled}, probing the importance of coupled channels in the $D^+p$ case, where the LL approximation would not be appropriate.
+The difference between the TROY and on-shell results can be understood by their different scattering lengths in the elastic $D^+p$ channel, namely $a_0=(-1.97 + \rm{i}0.39)$ fm and $a_0=(-1.79+ \rm{i}0.32)$ fm, respectively.
+As before, these sizable values are directly related to the $I=1$ $\Sigma_c(2800)$ resonance present in both models.

 In Table~\ref{tab:scat_lengths} we provide a summary of the $s$-wave scattering lengths for all channels, in both on-shell and off-shell approximations of the ZR interaction.